 As I wrote at the beginning of this article, Poshmark is an app to sell both in the United States and Canada but their markets are separate.
 This means that Canadians can only buy and sell from and to people in Canada, and users from the United States can only buy and sell from and to people in the United States.
 I personally prefer not to sell out of the country as shipping can be tricky and expensive, and issues with it are common, hence this is not a big issue to me.
 Since March 2021, Poshmark added the option to add videos in the listings which is AWESOME, and a huge plus compared to other similar platforms.
 There is also the option to add a shipping discount on a certain item right on the listing, without the need to send an offer to those who liked your listing, which is by the way another great feature available!
 The slogan of Poshmark is that you can create a listing in only 60 seconds, which is true as the listing creation it’s very easy and smooth, however remember that it takes much longer to create quality listing with good pictures and a good description.
 More information on your listings translates in less questions from the potential buyers and higher chances of making sales.

-If you don’t have a Poshmark account, you can click here to download it!
-If you use my referral code ANNAANDCHLOE during the signup, you will receive $10 to spend on your first order on Poshmark!
-I hope you found this “brief” Poshmark guide and introduction that I wrote, both useful and interesting.
+I hope you found this “brief” Poshmark app guide and introduction that I wrote, both useful and interesting.
 There is still a lot to say about Poshmark, but I believe is better to have dedicated articles about each specific subtopic and most common questions answered.
 So if you liked this topic and want to know more, feel free to send me a message with your questions and stay tuned for more articles here on my blog and follow the stories and posts on my social networks to don’t miss a thing!